fasttime/JScrewIt/api-doc/interfaces/FeatureConstructor.md

 > **FF\_131**: [`PredefinedFeature`](PredefinedFeature.md)

-Features available in Firefox 131 or later.
+Features available in Firefox 131 to 133.

 #### Remarks

 This feature may be replaced or removed in the near future when current browser versions become obsolete.
-Use `FF` instead of `FF_131` for long term support.

 #### See